 Telogen effluvium is a form of hair loss caused by a reduction in the number of follicles growing hair.
 It’s different from male or female pattern baldness, as it rarely causes a receding hairline and instead causes the hair to thin.
-Telogen effluvium is the second most common form of hair loss, but fortunately, it isn’t often permanent.
-If you’re experiencing this condition, you should educate yourself to know how to best combat it.
+Telogen effluvium is the second most common form of hair loss, but fortunately, it is not often permanent.
+If you’re experiencing this condition, you should educate yourself to know how best to combat it.

 Telogen effluvium can be caused by physical trauma, such as a car wreck, substantial blood loss, or exposure to toxins.
 The sudden shock of these incidents causes the body to focus all attention on the affected areas, sending hair follicles into hibernation.
 In these situations, the thinning of the hair is usually noticeable for a month or two after the accident and will go away on its own with time, as long as you’re maintaining good health.